-Traveling between Denver and Colorado Springs can be a bit of a trek, but luckily there’s more than one way to make this short journey.
-From driving yourself, to taking a bus or flying from airport to airport, let’s go over the best methods for how to get from city to city.
+Traveling between Denver and Colorado Springs can be a bit of a trek, but luckily there’s more than one way to make this relatively short journey if you’re flexible.
+From driving yourself on a number of routes, to taking a bus or flying from airport to airport, let’s go over the best methods for how to get from city to city.

 Let’s dive deeper into the best ways to travel between Colorado Springs and Denver: